All Episodes

 By the way, how would you like to be in a crowded emergency room patiently waiting your turn?

-Uh you're in excruciating pain, and someone else arrives at the EER um hours after you did, and suddenly it gets to cut the line and gets taken care of, forcing you to wait even longer as your pain gets worse.
+You're in excruciating pain, and someone else arrives at the EER hours after you did, and suddenly it gets to cut the line and gets taken care of, forcing you to wait even longer as your pain gets worse.

-Last night I was on the telephone with a person at an emergency hospital ward in Pennsylvania because a good friend had called, and he had rushed his significant other to the emergency room because this woman was having trouble breathing of high fever, could not catch her breath.
+Last night I was on the telephone with a person at an emergency hospital ward in Pennsylvania because a good friend had called and he had rushed his significant other to the emergency room because this woman was having trouble breathing a high fever, could not catch her breath.

 But the waiting room was so crowded, things were so backed up, they couldn't even get her to be seen initially.